 The large-scale projects below are undertaken with multi-year support from the Humanities Council.

 The Humanities Council supports groundbreaking initiatives that have the potential to change the way the humanities are conceived and taught.

-We nurture new programs in emerging or underrepresented fields, provide the resources and connections necessary for growth, and, in some cases, help programs establish themselves as autonomous, independently funded entities.
+We play an important role in institutional transition in the continual evolution of study in the humanities, hosting foundational groups in emerging and underrepresented fields of study.
+Our support provides the resources and connections necessary for growth, leading, in some cases, to programs establishing themselves as autonomous, independently funded entities.

 Recent priorities and initiatives include the following:

 New Media and Technologies

 The Council has launched the new certificate Program in Journalism in academic year 2018-2019.
 Building on 60 years of support for teaching and practicing journalism, we expand student access to a range of courses that address the contemporary media landscape, investigate the world, and teach communication in a variety of media.
 Our continued contributions to sustain the growth of Film and Media Studies include new projects like the lecture series on “Thinking Cinema” and Media Studies, “Positions and Prospects.”
 As an early-stage supporter for the initiative that grew into the Center for Digital Humanities and several other projects using new technologies, we have advocated for students and researchers using new tools to investigate the questions of the humanities, not least including digital humanities options among curricular tracks in the Humanistic Studies certificate program.